benamardev/zero_day/README.md

-# This is my first repository
+This is main readme file of the repository